RESBev: Making BEV Perception More Robust: Method

 \subsection{Semantic Prior Predictor}

 To restore corrupted observations, we introduce the Semantic Prior Predictor.
-As illustrated in our pipeline, this module leverages historical information to predict the current clean BEV representations, serving as a clean prior for the subsequent fusion.
-Rather than computing transitions in the high-dimensional dense feature space, we project the inputs into a compact latent space.
-Specifically, given the reconstructed BEV features $f^{rec}_{t-1}$ from the previous time step and the corresponding ego-vehicle motion vector $a_{t-1}$ (comprising translation and rotation), we employ a visual encoder $E_{vis}$ and an action encoder $E_{act}$ to extract discrete visual and action latents.
+As illustrated in our pipeline, this module leverages historical information to predict BEV representations, serving as a prior for fusion.
+Instead of computing transitions directly in the high-dimensional dense feature space, we project the inputs into a compact latent space.
+Specifically, given the reconstructed BEV features $f^{rec}_{t-1}$ from the previous step and corresponding ego-vehicle motion vector $a_{t-1}$ (comprising translation and rotation), we employ a visual encoder $E_{vis}$ and an action encoder $E_{act}$ to extract visual and action latents.
 These latents are concatenated to form an action-aware visual latent state.
-A Transformer-based latent dynamic world model (LDWM) then models the spatiotemporal transition dynamics to predict the future latent state at time $t$.
-Finally, a decoder $D$ maps this predicted latent back to the dense BEV feature space to obtain the predicted clean prior $f^{pred}_{t}$.
-The entire generation process of this clean prior can be formulated as:
+A Transformer-based latent dynamic predictor (LDP) then models the spatiotemporal transition to predict the future latent state at time $t$.
+Finally, a decoder $D$ maps this predicted latent back to the dense BEV feature space to obtain the predicted prior $f^{pred}_{t}$.
+The entire generation process of this prior can be formulated as:

-This predicted feature $f^{pred}_{t}$ subsequently serves as the clean Query ($Q$) in the Temporal Cross Attention module to selectively extract valid information from the current corrupted features (used as Key and Value).